robert-westenberger/knowledgebase/web-development/interviewing/front-end/javascript-qa.md

 Note that the `class` keyword is just syntactical sugar, and javascript is still prototypal.

 # What's the difference between a variable that is: `null`, `undefined`, or undeclared?
+## Undeclared
+Created when you assign a value to an identifier that is not previously created using `var`, `let`, or `const`.
+Undeclared vars will be defined globally, outside of the current scope.
+In strict mode, a `ReferenceError` will be thrown when you try to assign to an undeclared variable.
+## `undefined`
+A variable that is `undefined` is a variable that has been declared, but not assigned a value.
+If a function does not return any value as the result of executing it is assigned to a variable, the variable also will be `undefined`.
+## `null`
+A variable that is `null` will have been explicitly assigned to the `null` value.
+It represents no value and is different from `undefined` in the sense that it has been explicitly assigned.

+# What is a closure?
+A closure is the combination of a function and the lexical environment within which that function was declared.
+A closure gives you access to an outer function's scope from an inner function.

+# How / why would you use a closure?
+* Data privacy / emulating private methods with closures.
+* Partial Applications or currying

+# What's a typical use case for anonymous functions?